studica/studica-docs-worldskills/source/docs/VMX/navx.rst

             double yawAngle;

-            // Returns the current yaw value (in degrees, from -180 to 180) reported by the sensor void angleCallback(const std_msgs::Float32::ConstPtr& msg)
+            // Returns the current yaw value (in degrees, from -180 to 180) reported by the NavX sensor void angle_callback(const std_msgs::Float32::ConstPtr& msg)
             {
                yawAngle = msg->data;
             }